Calenberg Castle: Fortress

 The fortress of Calenberg survived several sieges.
 During the Great Diocesan Feud in 1519 it was besieged for three weeks without success.
-In the Thirty Years War the fortress of Calenberg was besieged in 1625 for three weeks by Tilly and it was surrendered only after a mutiny by the troops.
+In the Thirty Years' War the fortress of Calenberg was besieged in 1625 for three weeks by Tilly and it was surrendered only after a mutiny by the troops.
 In 1632 the Welf duke, George of Brunswick-Calenberg, fighting on the Swedish side, did not initially succeed in retaking the castle despite a six-week siege.
 Only after his victory in the Battle of Hessisch-Oldendorf and another siege, was he able to capture the heavily damaged fortress of Calenberg in 1633.

 Later Usage

 The fortress helped to reduce the influence of the bishops of Hildesheim, with whom the Welfs lived in constant conflict, in the region of Hanover and to achieve territorial gains.
-At the start of the 16th century the water castle was converted into a manor house (Schloss).
+At the start of the 16th century the water castle was converted into a manor house.
 But it was not big enough to host the court, and was not surrounded by a larger settlement.
 So it was never a palace, but more of a manor house and was only the seat of the advocacy for a limited time.
 The actual administrative centre of the Principality was in Neustadt.
 The fortress of Calenberg was, however, regarded by the princes as their ancestral home and was looked after accordingly.

 In 1634, after a number of divisions of the estate, the principalities of Calenberg and Göttingen were merged into the Principality of Brunswick-Lüneburg-Celle and, after the granting of electorate status in 1692, became part of the Electorate of Hanover.
 In 1636, Duke George of Brunswick-Calenberg recaptured the territory for the House of Welf during the Thirty Years with the help of Swedish troops, and chose Hanover as a residence.
 From 1648 the manor house itself was turned back into a fortress.
 It then served as a garrison, from 1673 as a glass factory and then as a prison.
 The fortress was repaired again from 1656 to 1662.
 On the left bank of the river a demesne was built as seat for the administration of the Amt as well as of the castle's farmlands.